ajbanjara/Wireshark/Thrift.md

 * Wireshark 2.0.0 - Initial support for Thrift Binary Protocol.
 * Wireshark 3.5.0 - Full support for Thrift Binary and Compact protocols as well as C sub-dissectors based on the generic one.
 * Wireshark 3.7.1 - Support for uuid data type (Thrift 0.17.0 - https://issues.apache.org/jira/browse/THRIFT-5587)
-* Wireshark master - Support for expert info on exceptions in sub-dissectors.
+* Wireshark 4.2.0 - Support for expert info on exceptions in sub-dissectors.
+* Wireshark (Work-in-Progress) - Support for custom sub-dissectors for basic types.

-All the changes required to update a sub-dissector for newer versions of Wireshark can be found [at the end of this page](#sub-dissector-fast-upgrade).
+All the changes required to update an existing sub-dissector for newer versions of Wireshark can be found [at the end of this page](#sub-dissector-fast-upgrade).

 ## Protocol dependencies